So you have decided to start a website. That is awesome!

 There is a second reason to choose a .com instead of another extension and that is competition, lets say you want travel.com but it is taken so you get travel.net, and again lets say travel.com is a well established, well run website.

 Both sites will obviously be about travel and trying to get your travel.net into the search ranking above travel.com will be next to impossible.
+It also may be an infringement on their name even if the TDL is different.

 HOWEVER there is an exception to this, if you find a name that you absolutely love but the .com is taken, type it in your search bar to see if it actually in use, just because it is owned by somebody doesn’t mean there is an actual website.